meokg456/music_app/docs/App architecture/Guide to app architecture.md

 ![](https://developer.android.com/topic/libraries/architecture/images/mad-arch-overview-data.png)

-The data layer of an app contains the business logic.
+The data layer of an app contains the business logic (Simple app).

 The data layer is made of repositories that each can contain zero to many data sources.